Section 60 Of Companies Act 2013: Publication Of Share Capital

 4. Maintains Legal Compliance – Filing the prospectus ensures compliance with legal requirements.

-5. Ties Directors Personally – Directors need to sign the prospectus and may be made personally liable for its contents.
+5. Ties Directors Personally – Directors must sign the prospectus and may be held personally liable for its contents.

 6. Facilitates Regulatory Regulation – Allows ROC to examine and monitor public offers, thus encouraging corporate governance.

-7. Boosts Confidence in the Market – Boosts the confidence, trust, and assurance of investors’, stakeholders’, and institutions’ confidence.
+7. Boosts Confidence in the Market – Boosts the confidence, trust, and assurance of investors, stakeholders, and institutions.

 8. Offers Legal Recourse – Creates a legal forum for action where fraud, misrepresentation or omissions in the prospectus have occurred.